joshuacano/tictactoe-clojure/README.md

     lein run

-The default port for the application will be 3000, but should you want to use another port just throw it after lein run as an argumenet.
+The default port for the application will be 3000, but should you want to use another port just throw it after lein run as an argument.

    ex. lein run 4050